shubhamjha97/computational-graph/README.md

 - Add functionality for plotting the computational graph
 - Add support for detaching gradients
 - Add support for commonly used neural network functions (e.g. sigmoid, softmax, ReLU, etc.)
+- Detailed documentation (if things work out and I'm able to add numpy arrays support )